 Reflect, today, upon this very challenging thought.
 God’s justice is, first and foremost, accomplished by His mercy.
 If you can understand that and live it, you will see great things happen in your life and in the lives of those you forgive.

-Lord, help me to forgive.
+God of justice and mercy, help me to forgive.
 Help me to offer mercy as a remedy for the injustice I face in life.
 May I heed Your words and follow the perfect example You set while on the Cross when You prayed, “Father, forgive them, they know not what they do.”
 Help me, Lord, to imitate Your love and forgiveness.
 Jesus, I trust in You.

 Creativity in Sharing the Gospel